tgherzog/ASOA/index.md

 was designed by [MacLear & Harris](https://sailboatdata.com/designer/maclear-harris)
 in 1962.
 A total of 135
 of these magnificant boats were built between 1963 and 1972.
-Of these, we know of only two boats that no longer exist.
+Of these, we know of only five boats that no longer exist.
 One is known to have been destroyed on a reef in the South Pacific and the other was scraped after surviving a fire and was considered to be too much of a project to restore.
 The remainder of these boats, many belonging to members of the Association, are actively sailed